EthanLowenthal/GDS-Lens/README.md

 page's own drop targets alone.

 Every method is optional.
 The viewer hides the control for anything a host does not implement, so a read-only embed can supply almost none of it.
+A host can implement any of the following methods:

 | Method | Returns | Called when |
 |---|---|---|